LouisFrey1/TetrisQLearning/readme.md

 This project showcases the possibility of training a Deep Q-Learning model to play tetris.

-All trained models show a very unexpected inconsistency, sometimes clearing up to 2000 lines, then failing the next run after just 5 lines, even though the same conditions apply.
+All trained models show a very unexpected inconsistency, sometimes clearing up to 2000 lines, then failing the next run after just 5 lines, even though the exact same conditions apply.
 This makes it extremely difficult to compare different models, as the average score can vary greatly when testing the same model multiple times.
 Tetris consists of an enormous amount of possible states, that can only partially be represented by the simplified 4-dimensional vector chosen in this project.
 For example, https://www.ideals.illinois.edu/items/118525 uses a much larger feature set, including row/column transitions (number of filled cells adjacent to empty cells), the hole depth (number of filled cells above holes) and the number of rows containing at least one hole.
 Chen also trains the model for 15000 epochs, as opposed to just 4000 in this project.

 ## Sources